ABOUT KYOTO WASHI PAPER

 About our Kyoto Washi Trays

 Our beautiful washi trays come from a traditional old machiya-style store that is located in one of the old back lanes of Kyoto.
-These lanes echo the original grid system of Heian-kyo – the medieval capital of Japan – which was built in emulation of the cultured and revered contemporary Chinese capital Chang’an (modern day Xi’an).
+These lanes echo the original grid system of Heian-kyo – the old capital of Japan – which was built in emulation of the cultured and revered contemporary Chinese capital Chang’an (modern day Xi’an).

 Suzuki Shofudo store in the back lanes of Kyoto.